How To Apply for Student Loan Forgiveness

-• Loan forgiveness programs require making on-time payments for the duration of the program, or you risk losing forgiveness altogether.
+• Loan forgiveness requires making on-time payments for the duration of the program.

-• Loan forgiveness may take a few months after you qualify and apply, so it’s important to continue making scheduled payments.
+• It may take a few months after you qualify, so keep making scheduled payments.

-• Typically, only federal student loans have forgiveness plans — but there are rare circumstances in which private loans can be forgiven.
+• Typically, only federal student loans have forgiveness plans.

 There are several programs that offer student loan forgiveness with different qualifications for each.
 Here’s how they work:

-Public Service Loan Forgiveness (PSLF): PSLF is available to employees of certain government agencies and non-profit organizations.
-Employees who make 120 consecutive on-time monthly student loan payments may qualify to have their remaining federal student loan debt forgiven.
+• Public Service Loan Forgiveness (PSLF): Available to employees of certain government agencies and non-profit organizations.
+You must make 120 consecutive on-time monthly student loan payments to qualify to have your remaining debt forgiven.

-Teacher Loan Forgiveness (TLF): Teacher loan forgiveness is designed for public school teachers and forgives up to $17,500 in loans (as of 2023).
+• Teacher Loan Forgiveness (TLF): Forgives up to $17,500 in loans for public school teachers.
 You must teach in a low-income school or educational service agency for five consecutive years to qualify.
-Teachers may also qualify for PSLF and might get a higher amount forgiven vs. TLF.
-Make sure to review your loans to choose the right one.
+Teachers may also qualify for PSLF and you might get a higher amount forgiven versus with TLF.
+Review your loans to choose the right one.

-Nurse Corps Loan Repayment (NCLRP): This program may forgive up to 85% of unpaid nursing education debt for registered nurses (RNs), advanced practice registered nurses (APRNs), and nurse faculty (NF).
-Nurses must work in a Critical Shortage Facility (CSF) or eligible nursing school (as faculty) for at least two years to earn 60% loan forgiveness.
-An optional third year to receive an additional 25% of their student loans forgiven.
+• Nurse Corps Loan Repayment (NCLRP): Forgives up to 85% of unpaid nursing education debt for registered nurses (RNs), advanced practice registered nurses (APRNs), and nurse faculty (NF).
+You must work in a Critical Shortage Facility (CSF) or an eligible nursing school (as faculty) for at least two years to earn 60% loan forgiveness.
+An optional third year entitles you to an additional 25% forgiveness.

-Income-Driven Repayment (IDR): Income-driven repayment plans offer loan forgiveness for remaining balances after making on-time payments for 20 to 25 years (depending on your loan type).
-The forgiveness plans are based on income and family size, with undergraduate loans eligible for forgiveness after 20 years and graduate loans after 25 years.
+• Income-Driven Repayment (IDR): Forgives the remaining balances after making on-time payments for 20 to 25 years (depending on your loan type).
+Plans are based on income and family size.

 Reasons for forgiveness